Shivangi-Sirsiwal/squarepush/README.md

 <br>
 <br>

 Below is what the app looks like after pressing the remove button.
-The four blue squares have been removed, the move count is incremented by one and the score count by four.
+The four blue squares <br>
+have been removed, the move count is incremented by one and the score count by four.

 <img src="https://github.com/Shivangi-Sirsiwal/squarepush/assets/152037538/08ebd921-ebb7-4436-99d8-b785838fd38a" width = "600">